liflab/beepbeep-3-book/markdown/palettes/README.md

 - a `Function` *f* that determines when the transition should fire.
 This function must have the same input arity as the machine itself, and return a Boolean value;
 - the number of the "destination" state *n*<sub>*d*</sub>.

 Intuitively, a `FunctionTransition` transition stipulates that when the machine is currently in state *n*<sub>*s*</sub> and receives an event *e*, if *f*(*e*) returns `true`, the machine shall move to state *n*<sub>*d*</sub>.
-For example, the first line states that in state 0 (`UNSAFE`), if the incoming event is "hasnext", go to state 1 (`SAFE`).
-The condition itself is expressed by creating a `FunctionTree` that checks if the incoming event (which is put into the `StreamVarible`) is equal to the `Constant` "hasnext".
+For example, the first line states that in state 0 (`UNSAFE`), if the incoming event is "hasNext", go to state 1 (`SAFE`).
+The condition itself is expressed by creating a `FunctionTree` that checks if the incoming event (which is put into the `StreamVarible`) is equal to the `Constant` "hasNext".
 By default, the first state number that is ever given to the `MooreMachine` object is taken as the initial state of that machine.
 So here, `UNSAFE` will be the initial state.
 In BeepBeep's implementation of FSMs, there can be only one initial state.

 The remaining instructions simply add the other transitions to the machine.
 A special remark must be made about state 2, which is a *sink state*; in other words, once you reach this state, you stay there forever.
 These states are typically used to indicate that the system has entered into an irrecoverable error condition.
 A possible way to say so is to define the condition on its only transition as the `Constant` true; it will fire whatever the incoming event may be.

 These seven lines of code completely define our FSM.
 However, as it is, `machine` is not instructed to output any event at any time.
 We said earlier that this FSM is of a particular kind, called a *Moore machine*.
 Such a machine outputs a symbol when jumping into a new state.
-This means that we can associate arbitrary events to each states of the machine.
+This means that we can associate arbitrary events to each state of the machine.
 In our case, let us simply associate the Boolean values `true` to states `UNSAFE` and `SAFE`, and the value `false` to state `ERROR`.
 This is done using a method called `addSymbol()`:

 ``` java
 machine.addSymbol(UNSAFE, new Constant(true));